hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook3.md

 issues in your project?
 How will you incorporate the feedback into your work?
 Will you change something about the design, implementation, or evaluation as a result?

+My partner suggested I add in some error handling for the new functions, and I agreed with that critique.
+However, I was more caught up in the design this week.
+So I will be adding in error handing next week.
+Some functions like "-" especially suffer from a lack of "what to do under bad conditions".
+For instance, if you subtract "abc" from "ab", the program will not know what to do since "abc" is bigger.
+I will be working to fix this, and issues like these.

 ## Description

 **TODO:** Fill in this part with information about your work this week: